cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-However, when grouping by country and top in the dataset with imputations, as presented here:
+We found the predominant values is still _Everyone_ for all the groups.
+However, this changes when using the datasets with imputations, as presented here:

 - Content Rating, grouped by country and top, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group.html)

 - Content Rating, grouped by country and top, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_group.html)

 Editor choice in Colombia dissapeared, because it had more than 4 missing weeks.
-Thus, even when the behavior is the same, predominant content rating is _Everyone_, the group for Colombia and Editor choice is missing, in consequence, we cannot conclude that _Everyone_ is the predominant for all groups.
+Thus, even when the behavior is the same for the rest of the groups, the group for Colombia and Editor choice is missing, in consequence, we cannot conclude that _Everyone_ is the predominant for all groups.

 #### Android Version